 To enhance the verbal safety communication in the facility, make sure everyone is on the same page whenever speaking about safety issues.
 Using more precise language and taking care to ensure everyone understands what is being said will go a long way toward making the facility a safer place.

 Another way people communicate is through visual signals.
 An everyday example of this would be waving your hand at someone to say hello.
 Another example would be a stop sign that lets drivers know that they have to stop the vehicle.
 In the workplace, there are often hundreds of different types of visual communication every day.

 In order to improve the safety of this type of communication, it is important to make sure everyone knows what each type of communication means.
-For example, you can print off safety labels (similar to these), put down safety floor tape or create pipe labels as much as you want, but they won’t be helpful if people don’t know how to properly read them.
+For example, you can print off safety labels, put down safety floor tape, or create pipe labels as much as you want, but they won’t be helpful if people don’t know how to properly read them.

 Taking the time to ensure everyone knows what all the different types of visual communication in the workplace mean can be one of the best ways to keep everyone safe.
 While it may sound simple, this is a great example of enhanced safety communication that most facilities can improve upon.

 Having a good understanding of the different types of safety communication that is used in the facility is important.
 Once you know how your facility communicates in this area, you can take some steps to actually make improvements to them.

 The following are some key tips that can help your facility to operate in a safer and more efficient way: